 Where to Eat: After a day of exploring the great outdoors (and marveling at fall foliage all along the way), a hearty dinner of gourmet pizzas, pasta, calzones and pizza rolls at Lorenzo’s Pizzeria & Restaurant is sure to satisfy.
 Nearby, The Green Olive serves up an array of Greek and Italian cuisine, from gyros to short rib ravioli.
 For flavorful Asian specialties, stop by Eastern Garden for colorful platters of sushi, fried rice and wok-fried meats and veggies.

 Southern Shore Region

-As the weather gets cooler, the beach-seeking tourists depart, and flocks of birds arrive instead.
+Why You’ll Love It: As the weather gets cooler, the beach-seeking tourists depart and flocks of birds arrive instead.
 Bring a pair of binoculars to this rural town on the southernmost tip of the Jersey Shore and explore the wetlands at Cape May Point State Park—a well-known birding area, particularly during fall’s migration.
 While you’re here, hike the trails and take in views from the top of the Cape May Lighthouse.
-Nearby, revel in the bounty of harvest season in the onsite market at Beach Plum Farm, offering just-picked produced, freshly pressed juice and grab-and-go snacks.
-For more local flavor, take a vineyard tour at Willow Creek Farm & Winery, and enjoy wine tasting with a flight of your choice.
+Nearby, revel in the bounty of harvest season in the on-site market at Beach Plum Farm, offering just-picked produce, freshly pressed juice and local jam, honey and more.
+For more local flavor, take a vineyard tour at Willow Creek Farm & Winery, and enjoy a wine tasting with one of their wine educators.